dimitri-tombroff/fred-website/content/blog/architecture/index.md

 <div style="text-align: center;">
     <img src="fred_role.png" alt="Fred Overview" width="90%">
 </div>

+In this picture Fred is used as part of a prototype application called Frugal-IT that provide specific assistance to help users to monitor and ultimately reduce their resource consumption.
+Fred is, this said, the center piece.

 This article presents an in-depth look at Fred's architecture and details how we have adapted it to meet the specific needs of Kubernetes management.
 In its current status, Fred provides automatic documentation and explanations of an kubernetes application,